parlaynu/megadetector-v5-onnx/README.md

 ## Exporting to ONNX

-This is reasonably complicated as there are a lot of dependencies to manage with specific version requirements.
+This is reasonably complicated as there are a lot of dependencies to manage and some of them are getting reasonably old.

 The document linked to explains how to make it work on a RaspberryPi 4b 8G with a clean install of the operating system.
 I documented it this way so I could capture all the software that was needed.